simpleidserver/FaasNet/docs/documentation/eventmesh/plugins.md

 A plugin can manually be installed :
 1. Download the zip file.
 2. Extract its content.
-3. Based on the nature of the plugin, move the folder into the appropriate sub-folder of the local EventMesh server.
+3. Based on the nature of the plugin, move the folder into the appropriate sub-folder of the local EventMesh peer.
    * If the plugin supports an additional protocol then the sub-folder is `protocolPlugins`.
    * If the plugin supports a new sink connector then the sub-folder is `sinkPlugins`.
    * If the plugin supports an additional discovery method then the sub-folder is `discoveryPlugins`.